-Such considerations led \citet{gale1962college} to define a notion of incentive compatibility in the context of college admissions and marriages known as \emph{stability}.
-In the standard centralized two-sided matching problem, as posed by \citet{gale1962college}, each user knows its true preferences over providers a priori, and vice versa.
-These preferences are reported to a central platform, which assigns a matching.
-The resulting matching $M$ is {stable} if there is no user-provider pair such that both the user and provider prefer to be matched to one another rather than to their matches under $M$.
-If $M$ is not stable, then there exists a user and a provider who prefer to defect from $M$ and pair off together.
-While stability is one desideratum of matching under competition, it does not necessarily reflect a matching's \emph{global} performance.
-In fact, as studied by \citet{axtell2008high}, local incentive compatibility (i.e., stability) can come at the expense of global performance objectives, such as \emph{social welfare} or \emph{fairness}.
+\textbf{Knowledge in matching}.
+In the standard centralized matching problem, as posed by \citet{gale1962college}, every user knows their true preferences over providers \emph{a priori}, and vice versa.
+Agents then report their preferences to a central platform, which assigns a matching.
+A matching $M$ is \emph{stable} if there is no user-provider pair such that they prefer to be matched to one another rather than to their matches under $M$.
+Intuitively, when matchings are stable, agents trust the platform in the sense that there is no incentive for them to defect.
+While stability is desireable for the platform, it does not necessarily reflect overall performance.
+Indeed, as studied by \citet{axtell2008high}, stability can come at the expense of other objectives, such as \emph{high social welfare} or \emph{fairness}.